tangod0wn/sage-reqris/README.md

 See scripts in `package.json` for the complete list.

-###note: user credentials used for the API test are stored seperately in the cypress.json file which would never normally be committed, though since it's tests /non sensitive-data I've included it in the repo.
+### Note: user credentials used for the API test are stored seperately in the cypress.json file which would never normally be committed, though since it's tests /non sensitive-data I've included it in the repo.

 * `npm run cy:open` - runs Cypress in GUI mode
 * `npm test` - starts the local API server and runs Cypress tests against it in headless mode